nativecrossplatform/learning.React/README.md

 # learning.React
-Repository For Learning React In-Practice.
+Repository For Learning Basic React In-Practice As A Stepping Stone For React Native.